netmaniac/simple_abs/README.md

 [#<SimpleAbs::Alternative id: 2, which: "short", participants: 16, conversions: 1, experiment: "buy_page", created_at: "2013-04-16 05:14:13", updated_at: "2013-04-16 13:39:14">,
  #<SimpleAbs::Alternative id: 1, which: "long", participants: 20, conversions: 1, experiment: "buy_page", created_at: "2013-04-16 05:11:12", updated_at: "2013-04-16 14:30:01">]
 ```
+### Warning!

+This gem currently does count conversion only once.
+This is normally expected behaviour, however remember, that once user is converted, then cookie is set marking given experiment as converted.
+As long this cookie is present no more conversions will be counted, nor metric value added.
+If You really want count multiple conversions for given session You need to change simple_abs code.

 And then you can plug the participants and conversions into a calculator like that found here: